December 2, 2013

 But every time we published a new book I sent it to André at his office at The New Press, the wonderful publishing company he founded with one of his star Pantheon editors, Diane Wachtell.
 (Interesting side note and some kind of full disclosure, at least of the small world of New York publishing: Those packages were opened by André’s intern, Kelly Burdick, who is now associate publisher of Melville House.)
 I’m not sure exactly why I did that — just to let André know he had some fans, I guess — but in any event André never responded to any of these mailings.
 But when Melville House was about five years old I got a call from him, asking Valerie and I out to lunch.
 He took us to a place near the New Press’ offices in Soho — an Italian restaurant recommended, he informed us, by his pal Calvin Trillin — and there, to our shock, he asked us if we wanted to publish his memoir.

 What followed was an indie publisher’s dream.
 André liked to work very closely with his editors so we spent afternoons together in his Upper West Side apartment working on the manuscript on the table in his dining room, which like every other room in his house was lined with floor-to-ceiling bookcases.
-For one of the most prestigious editors in the world he was a bit touchy about being edited himself, and when things got tense, he would disappear into the kitchen, then come back with frozen shot glasses of vodka and say simply, “Here.”
+For one of the most prestigious editors in the world he was a bit touchy about being edited himself, and when things got tense, he would disappear into the kitchen, then come back with two frozen shot glasses of vodka and say, “Here.”